 The route that now has the widest acceptance is that of Dr. Charles Hudson of the University of Georgia and his associates.
 Most scholars in Alabama agree with that route from the point where it enters northeastern Alabama near Piedmont, down the Coosa River Valley and into the Montgomery-Selma area.
 There are those who believe that from there De Soto went south to the forks of the Alabama Tombigbee rivers.
 This route tends to follow that of the 1939 Unites States Commission.
 Other scholars think De Soto may have gone west from Selma.
 Hudson thinks he went northwest.
 The route that has been marked as the Alabama Highway Route of the De Soto Trail is primarily that of Charles Hudson.
 It has been approved by the Alabama De Soto Commission as being based on the best currently available evidence.
 Only further archaeological exploration is likely to settle this question definitely.

 Erected by Alabama De Soto Trail.

 Also see . . .
-Encyclopedia of Alabama entry on early European exploration in Alabama.
-(Submitted on December 19, 2012, by Laura Hill of Auburn, Alabama.)
+European Exploration and Colonial Period.
+Encyclopedia of Alabama entry (Submitted on December 19, 2012, by Laura Hill of Auburn, Alabama.)

 Credits.
-This page was last revised on February 25, 2018.
-This page originally submitted on February 10, 2012, by Sandra Hughes of Killen, Usa.
-This page has been viewed 1,158 times since then and 81 times this year.
+This page was last revised on October 8, 2020.
+It was originally submitted on February 10, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 1,409 times since then and 24 times this year.
 Last updated on July 13, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photos: 1, 2. submitted on February 10, 2012, by Sandra Hughes of Killen, Usa. • Bernard Fisher was the editor who published this page.
+Photos: 1, 2. submitted on February 10, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.